Ruelle-Pollicott Resonances for Manifolds with Hyperbolic Cusps: Anisotropic space and first parametrix

 \subsection{A first parametrix}

 Now that we have built our escape function, we focus on building an approximate inverse for $\mathbf{X}-hs$.
-Recall that $\Op_{h,L}^w$ denotes a semi-classical quantization acting on sections of $L$ with small parameter $h>0$, see Appendix \ref{appendix:microlocal-tools} eq. \eqref{eq:def-quantization-global}.
+Recall that we use semiclassical analysis: We had defined $\mathbf X=h\mathcal X$ and we will work with the semi-classical quantization $\Op_{h,L}^w$ acting on sections of $L$ , see Appendix \ref{appendix:microlocal-tools} eq. \eqref{eq:def-quantization-global}.
 For a simpler notation we simply write $\Op$ in the sequel.
 A priori for $\Op(\sigma)$ to make sense, we need that $\sigma$ is valued in $\End(L)$.
 If $\sigma$ is just a function, we can consider $\Op(\sigma \otimes \mathbb{1})$.
 This operator will be denoted by abuse of notations just as $\Op(\sigma)$. \begin{definition} Let $\delta>0$ and $G_\delta$ the corresponding escape function given by Lemma \ref{lemma:escape-function}.
-Let $\mathscr{r}>0$.
-We denote by $H^{\mathscr{r}\mathbf{m}}_\delta$ the set of distributions
+Let $\escapeparam>0$.
+We denote by $H^{\escapeparam\mathbf{m}}_\delta$ the set of distributions

 It is endowed with the norm